michaelcfoti/RnB-Wavelet/README.md

 Set of repositories to download :
 - wRnBmain: Main repository containing algorithm to extract rhythmic signal
 - wRnBlive: Alternative Interactive live script repository to extract rhythmic signal
-- figures: Includes all the repositories required to generate figures from the article
+- Figures: Includes all the repositories required to generate figures from the article

 ## Framework